yogstation13/Yogstation/.github/CONTRIBUTING.md

 **All maintainers should follow set standards for handling Pull Requests.** These standards include waiting 24 hours before merging or closing a Pull Request, as well as merging only Pull Requests that fall under your area of expertise (i.e. an Art Maintainer should not merge code, and a Code Maintainer should not merge art.)
 Lastly, revert Pull Requests should only be merged by a Head Developer.
 The above limitations do not apply to round-breaking or repo-breaking changes; however, please notify any head developers if this occurs.

-**All maintainers should encourage discourse and collaboration.** As such, maintainers should only close Pull Requests if:
+**All maintainers should encourage discourse and collaboration.** As such, maintainers should only close something if:
-* A contributor has more than 2 draft Pull Requests open, in which the oldest draft Pull Request should be closed until the author closes another.
+* It is a draft Pull Request and the contributor has more than 2 draft Pull Requests open, in which the oldest draft Pull Request should be closed until the author closes another.
-* A contributor has opened a Pull Request that has no changes present in it after the initial 24 hours.
+* It is a Pull Request in which the contributor has not implemented any changes in the first 24 hours since it was opened.
-* A contributor has not contributed to their Pull Request in a week’s time.
+* It is a pull request in which the author has not contributed to in a week’s time.
+* It is an issue that is resolved or an issue that 'won't fix.'
-* The Pull Request was opened with inadequate rationale or is lacking naming or following existing guidelines.
+* It is a Pull Request that was opened with inadequate rationale or is lacking proper naming or violates existing guidelines in some way.

 **If a Maintainer/Director gets banned from the server/Discord, there will be an automatic review process triggered.** During this time access to GitHub merging and in-game ranks will be removed until the review is complete.
 After this review, roles and permissions may be returned depending on the result.